 - It’s estimated there are about 200,000 crocodiles in Australia, with a large majority found in Darwin and surrounding areas (100,000 estimated in the Northern Territory).

 1. Swim in lakes and waterholes.

-Well known for its natural beauty, Darwin has plenty of beautiful places to swim and explore.
+Well known for its natural beauty, one of the top things to do in Darwin is explore all the beautiful places to swim.
 From rushing waterfalls to relaxing waterholes, there are so many trips to take when in Darwin.